 PICTURE: DIPPING A FRENCH CHEESE BAGUETTE IN COFFEE

 As is easy to tell, the word “power” deserves more recognition as that for an ability to act intellectually.
-For language, this can be attractive.
+Regarding language, this can be attractive.
 Language can be a cognitive pursuit.

 I think Irish English should have a publicly accessible corpus.
-Autonomous language environments have own language corpora.
+Autonomous language environments have own corpora.

 ICE, Corpus of Canadian English